 Mistake 5: Not asking for help

 I think we all can relate to trying to do everything ourselves and wearing too many hats.
 Hey, we’re entrepreneurs… it’s what we do!
-The thing is, we’re not specialists at everything and it shows when we try to do it all ourselves.

 I finally came to the conclusion that it was time for me to ask for help with my website, which is when a friend referred me to Tonic Site Shop.